szymonderleta/andromeda/apps/nebula/nebula-rest-api/README.md

 allows users to upload profile images, and update their preferences.

 ## Current Version

+**v 3.0.0 Public Release**
+- Added over 400 unit and integration tests.
+- Added an endpoint to refresh the accessToken (using the cookie with a valid refreshToken).
+Removed the old JWT token cookie system and replaced it with both accessToken and refreshToken, which are now stored as HttpOnly cookies.
+The accessToken is valid for 1 hour, while the refreshToken is valid for over 20 days.
+- Fixed small errors and refactored some parts of the code.

 **v 2.0.0 Beta Release**
 This version is intended for testing purposes in a pre-production environment.